Dewie123/blackjack_predictor/README.md

 ## Upcoming Features & Planned Improvements

 This project is actively being developed.
-Below are some planned enhancements to improve functionality, usability, and automation:
+These are the upcoming improvements:

 ### Model Intelligence
-- [ ] Continuous Learning with Feedback Loop
+- Continuous Learning with Feedback Loop
   Enable the model to adapt over time by learning from user decisions and outcomes (reinforcement-style feedback).

-- [ ] Multi-Move Prediction
+- Multi-Move Prediction
   Allow the model to predict and recommend a sequence of optimal moves (e.g., for the next 2–3 turns).

-- [ ] Risk to Reward Tolerance Threshold
+- Risk to Reward Tolerance Threshold
   Add a configurable parameter to adjust the playstyle of the model, allowing users to specify how much deviation from the perfect expected value (EV) strategy they prefer.

 ### User Interface
-- [ ] Graphical User Interface (GUI)
+- Graphical User Interface (GUI)
   Build a desktop-friendly GUI for easy use without command-line interaction.

 ### Real-Time Automation
-- [ ] Live Table Input from Online Casino Footage
+- Live Table Input from Online Casino Footage
   Integrate visual recognition (e.g., using OpenCV) to extract card values from real poker table footage.

-- [ ] Automated Card Counting
+- Automated Card Counting
   Continuously track visible cards and maintain an updated true count without manual input.

 ### Real-Time Game Analysis (Displayed on GUI)
-- [ ] Dealer’s Range Estimation
+- Dealer’s Range Estimation
   Display the predicted range of the dealer’s hidden hand based on current visible cards and card count.

-- [ ] Win Probability Display
+- Win Probability Display
   Show the player's real-time win percentage directly on the GUI interface.

 ---